Network Revenue Management with Demand Learning and Fair Resource-Consumption Balancing: Model Description and Assumptions

-\begin{assumption} Throughout this paper we impose the following assumptions on $\phi(\cdot)$. \begin{enumerate} \item $\phi(s)$ is $L$-Lipschitz continuous with respect to the $\|\cdot\|_{\infty}$-norm on its effective domain, i.e., $|\phi(s_1) - \phi(s_2)| \le L \| s_1 - s_2\|_{\infty}$ for any $s_1,s_2 \le \gamma$. \item There exists $\bar \phi$ such that $ 0\leq\phi(s)\le \bar \phi$ for all $0\leq s\leq \gamma$. \item $\phi(s)$ is concave. \end{enumerate} \end{assumption}
+\begin{assumption} Throughout this paper, we impose the following assumptions on $\phi(\cdot)$. \begin{enumerate} \item $\phi(\bm{s})$ is $L$-Lipschitz continuous with respect to the $\|\cdot\|_{\infty}$-norm on its effective domain, i.e., $|\phi(\bm s_1) - \phi(\bm s_2)| \le L \| \bm s_1 - \bm s_2\|_{\infty}$ for any $\bm s_1,\bm s_2 \le \bm{\gamma}$. \item There exists $\bar \phi$ such that $ 0\leq\phi(\bm{s})\le \bar \phi$ for all $\bm{0}\leq \bm s\leq \bm{\gamma}$. \item $\phi(\bm{s})$ is concave. \end{enumerate} \end{assumption}

-In the following, we present several regularizers satisfying the above assumptions as examples.
-We will use $s=\frac{1}{T}\sum_{t=1}^TAd_t$ and $s_i$ refers to the average consumption of the type-$i$ resource.
+In the following, we present several regularizers satisfying the above assumptions as examples (please refer to Section~\ref{sec:assumptions validations} in E-Companion for the detailed proof).
+We will use $\bm{s}=\frac{1}{T}\sum_{t=1}^T\bm{A}\bm{d}_t$ and $s_i$ refers to the average consumption of the type-$i$ resource.

-\textbf{Example 1: Weighted Max-min Fairness Regularizer.} The first example is rooted in the famous max-min fairness guarantee, which has been well studied in the literature on static resources allocation \citep{bansal2006santa,bertsimas2011price}.
+\textbf{Example 1: Weighted Max-min Fairness Regularizer.} The first example is rooted in the famous max-min fairness guarantee \citep{nash1950bargaining}, which has been well studied in the literature on static resources allocation \citep{bansal2006santa,bertsimas2011price}.
 The idea behind the max-min fairness guarantee is to promote fairness by maximizing the minimum resource allocation.
-In our paper, we consider the following weighted max-min fairness regularizer to promote fairness in resource consumption.
-It is worthy to note that the max-min regularizer in \citep{balseiro2020regularized} can be seen as a special case of our weighted max-min regularizer by setting the parameters correspondingly.
+In our paper, we consider the following weighted max-min fairness regularizer to promote fair resource-consumption balancing.
+It is worth noting that the max-min regularizer in \cite{balseiro2020regularized} can be seen as a special case of our weighted max-min regularizer by setting the parameters correspondingly.

-Formally, we define the weighted max-min fairness regularizer as $\phi(s):=\lambda\min_i(w_is_i)$, where $\lambda$ is the parameter to balance between the total revenue goal and the fairness objective, and in the online retailing setting the parameter $w_i$ could be selected as the revenue of the resource supplier due to the consumption of one unit type $i$ resource.
+Formally, we define the weighted max-min fairness regularizer as $\phi(\bm{s}):=\lambda\min_i(w_is_i)$, where $\lambda$ is the parameter to balance between the total revenue goal and the balancing objective, and in the online retailing setting the parameter $w_i$ could be selected as the revenue of the resource supplier due to the consumption of one unit type $i$ resource and {$w_i$ could also denote different profit expectations among suppliers.}

 \textbf{Example 2: Group Max-min Fairness Regularizer.} We may divide the different types of resources into groups and only focus on promoting the minimum consumption of each resource group.
 In practice, each supplier may provide several types of resources (which naturally forms a group) and the group max-min fairness would be useful if we wish to guarantee fairness among the suppliers.